Unveiling the Circles of Influence and Control: why you have more power than you think

 To cut a long story short, we made the flight, but my wife was annoyed… and the tension between us lasted for the whole weekend.
 It wasn’t the break we’d both been needing so much.

 With so many tasks, emails and projects on my plate, it was clearly affecting my life – and I had to own up to the fact that I was out of control.
-I felt powerless.
 At the time I felt that there was nothing I could do about it.

-Maybe you’ve had a similar experience, where you’ve had so much on it has been hard to stay in control of it all?
-It can be very debilitating.
+Maybe you can relate, where you – or members of your team – have so much on it is hard to stay in control of it all?
+It can be very stressful and debilitating.

-A few years later a colleague showed me Circle of Influence.
-It’s a clever tool that might not have helped with the cat food, but it would have helped me get clearer about all the things I was trying to juggle, and find a way to work out what I could do to feel less overwhelmed.
+A few years after the cat food incident a colleague showed me Circle of Influence.
+It’s a clever tool that might not have helped with the shopping, but it would have helped me get clearer about all the things I was juggling, and find a way to work out what I could do to feel less overwhelmed.

-Circle of Influence is simple and accessible, a way to regain a feeling of control and agency when at first it seems like you have none.
+In fact Circle of Influence is simple and accessible, a way to regain a feeling of control and agency when it seems like you have none.
 It’s a great tool to help you discover that you always have more power than you think.

 Read on to find out how it works.

-First, a quick plug for our NEW course for managers:
+First, a quick plug for our FREE course for managers:

 (scroll down to get to skip ahead and read more about what Circle of Influence is first)